-When we were finally offered another option with the plant-based diet Solo Vegetal; as vegan vets, we are going to do our best to promote it.
+When we were finally offered another healthier and kinder option with the plant-based diet Solo Vegetal, as sustainable vets, we are going to do our best to promote it.

 We highly commend these UK based veterinary practices for being forward thinking in stocking Solo Vegetal for their clients to choose from – Riverside Vets Benfleet and Jurassic Vets in Sidmouth.
 We hope that as clients and vets become more aware of the benefits of a plant-based diet for their dogs, that more and more practices will stock it.

 Solo Vegetal is a premium diet that can be fed exclusively without the need to homecook and supplement.
 It contains the addition of taurine for heart health, the amino acid methionine for urinary tract health, and natural plant-based Vit D3 from UV radiated yeast for a healthy immunity.
 It is also very tasty and highly recommended.

 Thanks for the package

 We’ve tried the tins and both of the very picky poodles wolfed it down!
 Makes a change!

 Buy Solo Vegetal tinned food that Sid and Nancy love here